5 Steps to Becoming an Administration Assistant

-Regardless of the size of a business, whether a small enterprise or a global multi-billion dollar business, Administration staff are absolutely essential to keeping the organisation afloat.
+Regardless of the size of a business, whether a small enterprise or a global multi-billion dollar business, administration staff are absolutely essential to keeping the organisation afloat.

-Whether you wish to work internationally, start your own business or run an office, working in Administration will give you the building blocks you need to make it happen.
+Whether you wish to work internationally, start your own business or run an office, working in administration will give you the building blocks you need to make it happen.

-1. Get interested – what is an Administration Assistant?
+1. Get Interested – What is an Administration Assistant?

 Administration Assistants are the face of a business, answering queries, creating and maintaining databases, submitting paperwork and even undertaking financial activities.
-Whether you’re working on reception, within an operations department, as a payroll clerk or a personal assistant, there is a wide variety of positions available that will suit most personality types.
+Whether you’re working on reception, within an operations department, as a payroll clerk or a personal assistant, a wide variety of positions are available that will suit most personality types.

-2. Study the right subjects
+2. Study the Right Subjects

 If you wish to work as a payroll clerk (or own a business one day!) high school maths is important, and it would be to your advantage to complete an accountancy class if available at your school.
-Many schools also offer Business Principles subjects which are also beneficial in teaching the basics, and you can demonstrate your computer skills by taking computer science subjects!
+Many schools also offer Business Principles subjects which are also beneficial in teaching the basics, and you can demonstrate your computer skills by taking computer science subjects.

-3. Obtain the right skills
+3. Obtain the Right Skills

 One of the most important skills you can cultivate if you intend to become an Administration Assistant is your communication skills.
 Throughout the day, you’ll be required to communicate with a wide variety of people, whether via email, over the phone or face to face, so it’s important you’re well-spoken and able to clearly communicate your intent.

-You can do this while still at school by actively participating in team sports or in extracurricular clubs like debate team or drama club.
+You can do this while still at school by actively participating in team sports or in extracurricular clubs like a debate team or drama club.
 If this isn’t your scene, try gaining a casual retail or food service position or volunteer with a charity on the weekends.
 This will give you more exposure to dealing with different types of people, increase your confidence and hone your communication skills.

-4. Get industry experience
+4. Get Industry Experience

 Gaining experience in business administration can start while you’re still at school by pursuing a school-based traineeship.
 Undertaken one day a week while you finish your senior schooling, a school-based traineeship will usually bestow a Certificate II in Business and gives you the opportunity to roll it over into a full-time traineeship once you’ve finished school.